jcarley/cli/Docs.md

 INSERT INTO mytable (id, val) values ('1', 'test');
 ```

 and stored it at `./db.sql` you could import this into your database service.
 When import data into mongo, you may specify the database and collection to import into using the `-d` and `-c` flags respectively.
 Regardless of a successful import or not, the logs for the import will be printed to the console when the import is finished.
+Before an import takes place, your database is backed up automatically in case any issues arise.
 Here is a sample command

 ```
 catalyze db import db01 ./db.sql